ovansa/todo-api/README.md

-Here's the updated README with the user features included:

----

 # Todo Application

 This is a Node.js-based Todo Application that manages tasks with CRUD operations.
 The project uses TypeScript, MongoDB, Mongoose, and Express to create a robust backend API for handling todos, including features like user management, authentication, role-based access control, and filtering.